whispir/api/source/includes/_rate-limiting.md

-## API Limits
+## API Rate Limits

+> API Rate Limits

-> In the event that Whispir's rate limits are breached, the following error messages will be returned from the Whispir API:
+> > In the event that Whispir's rate limits are breached, the following error messages will be returned from the Whispir API:

 ```shell
 # Over Queries Per Second Limit